Gravitational-wave amplitudes for compact binaries in eccentric orbits at the third post-Newtonian order: Memory contributions: Computation of the nonlinear memory

 Here, the $f_i(e)$ terms represent the coefficients of $x^{i+1}$ in the expansion of $\ud x/\ud e$, with $f_{\mathrm{N}}=f_0$.
 To solve this differential equation, we search for the unknown function $x(e)$ in the form of a perturbative expansion, according to

-where $\epsilon$ is a formal parameter that allows one to keep track of the PN order.
-Inserting this expansion into~\cref{eq:dxde} and identifying the coefficients of $\epsilon^i$ on the left and the right-hand sides of the resulting equation, we find the set of differential relations satisfied by the post-Newtonian orders of $x$.
+\\ where $\epsilon$ is a formal parameter that allows one to keep track of the PN order.
+Inserting this expansion into~\cref{eq:dxde} and identifying the coefficients of $\epsilon^i$ on the left- and the right-hand sides of the resulting equation, we find the set of differential relations satisfied by the post-Newtonian orders of $x$.
 This system can be straightforwardly solved by quadrature.
 Putting the pieces together yields the PN parameter $x$ as a function of eccentricity.
 At leading order in the PN and eccentricity expansion, we recover~\cite{damour-2004}

 where $x_0$ is the value of $x$ at some reference eccentricity $e_0$.
 The full 3PN result to leading order in eccentricity is provided in~\cref{sec:evolveq}.
-Note that for the expansion in eccentricity to be valid, the eccentricity has to be small at all times, hence $e_0$ has to be small as well.
+Note that for the expansion in eccentricity to be valid, the eccentricity has to be small at all times, and hence $e_0$ has to be small as well.

 We are now in the position to insert the evolution equation for $e$ and the solution for $x(e)$ into~\cref{eq:DCint}.
-Expanding again in $x$ and $e$ yields elementary integrals to be calculated.
-We then re-express this result in terms of the time dependent quantities $x$ and $e$ by solving their relation (\cref{eq:xofe,eq:xofe3}) for $x_0$ and reinsert the expression of this quantity in terms of $x$ and $e$ into the calculated memory terms.
-A last Taylor expansion then yields the DC memory pieces of the mass multipole moments.
+Expanding again in $x$ and $e$ yields elementary integrals,which must be calculated.
+We then reexpress this result in terms of the time-dependent quantities $x$ and $e$ by solving their relation~[\cref{eq:xofe,eq:xofe3}] for $x_0$ and reinsert the expression of this quantity in terms of $x$ and $e$ into the calculated memory terms.
+A final Taylor expansion then yields the DC memory pieces of the mass multipole moments.